yshirai999/Credit-Index-Options/README.md

         - The relationship between these two is given by the relation (6.5) in the accompanying paper
         - The annuity is a a measure of the number of underlying issuers for which a credit event has not occurred yet
         - It can also be seen as an hypothetical bond issued at par by the average firm in the index pool
-        - Therefore, the annuity is in typically estimated by the fixed income team (see e.g. Table 5.1 of inputs provided by JPM for https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1467-9965.2010.00444.x)
+        - Therefore, the annuity is in typically estimated by the fixed income team (see e.g. Table 5.1 of inputs provided by JPM for <https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1467-9965.2010.00444.x>)
         - In our case this annuity was not provided together with the data, so we approximated the forward spread with the spot spread, and then computed the annuity using the above mentioned formula (6.5)
       - For the model implied statistics, one can assess the goodness of our approximation since we have a model for the annuity measure and so (:
         - The annuity can be computed, which is done in the Annuity.m function
-        - The spot spread can also be computed according to formula (3.3) in the paper https://arxiv.org/abs/2301.05332, and this calculations is performed in the CDXspread.m function
+        - The spot spread can also be computed according to formula (3.3) in the accompanying paper, and this calculations is performed in the CDXspread.m function
         - This check is performed in lines 374-398 of the CalibrationRecPay.m script

   - Density folder:
     - MultiIntGammaFFT.m is the most important script in this folder
     - It computes the density of the vector $(r,\lambda)$ using Fourier inversion and the formula (4.12) in the accompanying paper for the characteristic exponent of the vector $(r,\lambda)$ and its integrated process